 This is why Mary — the young Jewish virgin, the loving mother, and the woman who punches the devil in the nose — was, is, and always will be the great defender of the Church.
 And so we can say with confidence: Holy Mary, mother of God, pray for us.
 And St. Cyril of Jerusalem, patron of bishops, be our model and brother in our service to Mary's son, Jesus Christ.

 Archbishop Charles J. Chaput, O.F.M.
 Cap.
 "Remembering Who We Are and the Story We Belong To."
 (October 19, 2016).

 Editors note: The following talk was delivered October 19, 2016 at the 2016 Bishops’ Symposium co-sponsored by the USCCB Committee on Doctrine and the McGrath Institute for Church Life at the University of Notre Dame and is published here with permission of the author.

-The Most Reverend Charles J. Chaput, O.F.M.
-Cap. is the ninth and current Archbishop of Philadelphia.
-As member of the Prairie Band Potawatomi Tribe, Archbishop Chaput is the second Native American to be ordained bishop in the United States, and the first Native American archbishop.
-He is the author of: Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2016 Archbishop Charles J. Chaput, O.F.M.
+Charles J. Chaput, O.F.M.
+Cap., is the archbishop emeritus of Philadelphia.
+He is the author of: Things Worth Dying For: Thoughts on a Life Worth Living, Strangers in a Strange Land: Living the Christian Faith in a Post-Christian World, A Heart on Fire: Catholic Witness and the Next America, as well as Render Unto Caesar: Serving the Nation by Living our Catholic Beliefs in Political Life, and Living the Catholic Faith: Rediscovering the Basics.Copyright © 2016 Archbishop Charles J. Chaput, O.F.M.
 Cap.

 back to top